 What It Means To Be Transgender

-When we’re born, most people who were labeled male or female grow up to be that same gender.
+When we’re born, most people who were labeled male or female grow up to choose the gender that matches the sex they were assigned at birth.
 Transgender people are individuals whose gender identity differs from the gender they were assigned at birth.

 Being transgender means different things depending on the person, and there’s no correct way to be transgender.
-People who identify as transgender occupy a spectrum of experiences in both the way they look and feel about themselves.
+People who are transgender occupy a spectrum of experiences in both the way they look and feel about themselves.

-A transgender person can be gay, lesbian, straight, or bisexual, just like someone who’s cis-gendered.
+A transgender person can be gay, lesbian, straight, or bisexual, just like someone who is cisgender.
 Gender identity does not necessarily predict who someone may be sexually or romantically attracted to.

 The best way to understand what being transgender means is to talk with transgender people and listen to their lived experiences.